adlsdztony/1340GP/README.md

 ```
 <format mod=MOD front=FRONT_COLOR back=BACK_COLOR >
        ^       ^                 ^               ^
-These spaces must be included
+^These spaces must be included
 ```
 and end with
 ```